 If your mortgage debt is partly or entirely forgiven, you may be able to claim special tax relief and exclude the debt forgiveness income.
 Ask us how.

-Yes, we can continue doing your work through the email and snail mail systems.
+Yes, we can continue doing your work through the portal, email, and snail mail systems.
 Ask us how we will be able to provide that service.

 If you are in the trade or business, and receive more than $10,000 in cash in one or a series of related transactions, then you are to file Form 8300 with the IRS within 15 days of the transaction.
 Most would think that this will not apply.
 But the definition of “cash” and Rrelated transactions” is broader than you might think.
 Cash includes cash, cashier’s checks, money orders, traveler’s checks, and money orders unless excluded in IRS Publication 1544.
 Related transactions can be one transaction, or a series that might be related to the same transaction such as monthly rents, purchases of products or supplies, and other transactions that can be tied together.
 The rule seems to be ‘when in doubt, report’.
 Give us a call to discuss in more detail.

 For businesses that have employees, there may be a requirement to pay the payroll taxes more frequently than quarterly.
-For those meeting the requirements, the only method for making these payments will be through the IRS EFTPS.
+For those meeting the requirements, the only method for making these payments will be through the IRS EFTPS system.
 You can sign up by calling 1-800-555-4477 or through the website at www.eftps.gov.
+The Oregon payment requirements follow the same dates as Federal.

-s – those with less than $25.000 of gross receipts MUST file (used to be exemot from filing) bv May 15th.
-Those organizations with more than $25,000 have always had to file.
+Those with less than $25.000 of gross receipts MUST file postcard Form 990-N by May 15th.
+Those organizations with more than $25,000 MUST file either Form 990-EZ or Form 990.
 FAILURE TO FILE FOR THREE YEARS WILL CAUSE YOUR EXEMPTION TO BE LOST.

 Did you know that upon death any assets held in only the name of the decedent must go through a probate process which turns the property over to the court system for final outcome.
 The ways to avoid probate cost are (1) to have joint ownership of the property, (2) beneficiary designations, or (3) have all property owned by a trust.